aws/aws-cdk-go/awscdk/awsappmesh/README.md

 envoyUser := iam.NewUser(this, jsii.String("envoyUser"))

 /**
- * This will grant `grantStreamAggregatedResources` ONLY for this gateway.
+ * This will grant `appmesh:StreamAggregatedResources` ONLY for this gateway.
  */
-gateway.grantStreamAggregatedResources(envoyUser)
+gateway.grants.StreamAggregatedResources(envoyUser)
 ```

 ## Adding Resources to shared meshes